Temple Mount entry restrictions: Restrictions on entry

 The Israeli government has imposed restrictions on all three religious groups – Jews, Christians and Muslims – on entry to Temple Mount (known to Muslims as Al-Aqsa).

 Against Jews and Christians

 Christians and Jews may only visit the site as tourists and only for four hours per day five days per week.
 Israel also restricts the number of religious Jews that can visit at a time.
 Until 2003, it was limited to five; in 2003 it was increased to 10; in 2010 it was increased to 20 and in 2011 it was again increased to 50 at a time.

 Against Palestinian Muslims

-As of 2024, the Israeli government had prohibits Palestinian Muslims under the age of 55 from entering Al-Aqsa during the month of Ramadan, which makes 95% of Palestinians ineligible.
+As of 2024, the Israeli government had barred Palestinian Muslim men under the age of 55 and Palestinian Muslim women under the age of 50 residing in the West Bank from getting a permit to enter East Jerusalem for the sake of prayer during the month of Ramadan, which makes the vast majority of adult West Bank Palestinians ineligible.

 Entry restrictions were frequently imposed during the 2015–2016 wave of violence in the Israeli-Palestinian conflict.
 Some examples: